ancuongnguyen07/ClonedSISU/README.md

      these tests mainly verify the getter functions for these classes.
 The tests created 1-2 test object(s) of the tested class and compare each entity that the object has to the caller function.
      </br>

-1. **TestFX Tests**: these tests simulate a real user's actions, and test all the functionalities of the GUI based on those actions.
+1. **TestFX Tests**: in the [TestFX tests](Sisu\src\test\java\fi\tuni\prog3\sisu\AppTest.java), the tests simulate a real user's actions, and test all the functionalities of the GUI based on those actions.
 Please be mindful that, these GUI tests are far from perfect, but should cover the "intended" use case of the program.
 There are some inconsistency in the data fetched from Sisu's API, so some of the displayed data might be erroneous.
 Albeit, in most cases, the application should work fine.
 Following is a run down of the GUI test.
    - Test the login functionalities of the app.
 A user can log into the app with correct credentials.
 The app will also notifies the user if they enter an incorrect username/password.
    - Test the main application's interface.
 Which includes:
      - The **Homepage** tab: test that correct information of the active student is displayed.
 Also check that the degree program's structure of the student is also presented.